kensanata/spellcasters/Qunu.md

 is lifted.
 If the curse affects people directly, such as the eternal slumber curse, they must save vs. spells to be able to leave the cursed region.

+**Magic kingdom** (5) enchants an entire region and allows you to create illusions with semi-autonomous behaviour for two miles around
+you: a forest full of grasping roots, a candy land, whatever you want.
+The limitations on illusions continue to apply, however.
+Anybody touching an illusion may save vs. spells in order to see through the illusion.
+That is why the easiest illusions to maintain are scary illusions or unreachable ones, of course.
+An illusion attacks like the caster but always has an AC of 9.

 <span class="footnotes">
 ¹ **Notes on personhood**: a person is alive, speaks a language, as a